Pakistan: Blasphemy law and the economic pitfalls | DW | 07.05.2021

 Aisha Ghaus Pasha, an economist and a former lawmaker, says that if the EU revokes Pakistan's GSP+ status, it will put the country in a very challenging position.

-Activists say it is high time the state stops appeasing Islamists and focus on economic development.
+Activists say it is high time the state stopped appeasing Islamists and focused on economic development.

 "The government can easily address the EU concerns if it wants," said Mansoor.